-Chloe Mitchell: Funeral of Ballymena woman being held
+Chloe Mitchell had warm and generous heart, mourners hear

 - Published

-The funeral of Chloe Mitchell, who was confirmed dead after going missing in Ballymena, is taking place.
+A thanksgiving service has been held at Ms Mitchell's family home in the Harryville area of Ballymena.

-A service of thanksgiving is being live streamed on a large screen on King George's Park in the County Antrim town.
+Hundreds of neighbours and friends gathered to watch a livestream on a large screen in nearby King George's Park.

-Brandon John Rainey, 26, of James Street in Ballymena, has been charged with murdering the 21-year-old.
+Brandon John Rainey, 26, of James Street in Ballymena, is charged with murdering the 21-year-old.

-On Tuesday it was confirmed that human remains found during searches belonged to her.
+The Reverend Eddie Chestnutt from Harryville Presbyterian Church told mourners Ms Mitchell was a vivacious daughter and sister.

+He said the community had come together to stand with the Mitchell family "in their time of great need ".

 Ms Mitchell was last seen on CCTV in the early hours of 3 June, leading to a huge search operation being launched.